Joe Saldana: Racing career

-If 1974 had made Joe's Indy 500 dream seem further away than ever, 1975 brought it right back into focus.
+If 1974 had made Saldana's Indy 500 dream seem further away than ever, 1975 brought it right back into focus.
 Piloting the powerful Mauri Amerling Chevy, Saldana took back to back wins at the Indy Fairgrounds mile and Terre Haute.
 The Terre Haute being especially dramatic, with nine lead changes, and Joe finally taking to the cushion for the victory.
 Then, in mid-July, just as he was looking like a serious title contender, Joe dumped his ride hard at Eldora.
 Joe wasn't hurt in the mishap, but the Amerling car was out of commission for the rest of the year.
 Saldana was able to land a ride in one of Don Siebert's sprinters, and even score his first pavement win in the car at St. Paul, Minn., but faded to seventh in the final USAC points.
 Joe also started making some Indy car connections in 1975, crewing for A.J.
 Watson at Indy, that year.

 September 1976 saw Saldana record the biggest win of his career in the Hoosier Hundred dirt champ car race.
 Joe ran solidly in the top ten until the 51st lap, when a crash involving several front running cars, caused a red flag.
-Severe injuries to family friend Jan Opperman overshadowed a great dual between Saldana and A.J.
+Severe injuries to family friend Jan Opperman overshadowed a great duel between Saldana and A.J.
 Foyt once the race resumed.
 Saldana had the lead on the restart with Foyt taking the lead on the high side on lap 63.
 Joe fought back however, and when Foyt bobbled and caught the first turn fence four laps later, Saldana took his Ron Killman-Lloyd Weaver dirt champ car to the lead for good.
 Foyt held on for second, followed by Sheldon Kinser, Cassella, and Jim Hurtubise.
 On the strength of his Hoosier run, Joe was fifth in the 1976 USAC Dirt Champ standings, right behind Cassella, Parsons, Kinser, and Larry Rice.

 Saldana broke into the Indianapolis Motor Speedway in 1977.
 Driving the Ralph Wilke Leader Cards Eagle-Offy wrenched by A.J.Watson, Joe breezed through his rookie test and qualified at 184.596 mph, only to be bumped from that race.